curl/wcurl/README.md

 * `--no-decode-filename`

-  Don't percent-decode the output filename, even if the percent-encoding in the URL was done by wcurl, e.g.: The URL contained whitespaces.
+  Don't percent-decode the output filename, even if the percent-encoding in the URL was done by wcurl, e.g.: The URL contained whitespace.

 * `--dry-run`